 The Citi Double Cash card was always a solid product offering with 2% cashback everywhere and no annual fee.
-It also offers 0% APR on balance transfers for 18 months.

 But it became a lot more interesting when Citi started allowing you to convert the cash back into Citi ThankYou points.
 That flexibility is valuable as it allows you to choose between 2% cash back everywhere or converting into miles where they can be more valuable.